-Figure 3: Town Policies Subject to Anti-Corruption Measures
+Figure 3: Town Policies Subject to Anti-Corruption Measures19

-1. The policy of sale of fixed and non-fixed assets

-2. The policy of rent of fixed and non-fixed assets

-3. The policy of hiring new employees for the town hall and other town organizations

-4. The policy of public's participation in municipality decision making

-5. The policy of access to information on how the municipality uns

-6. The policy of ethics - ethical infrastructure and conflict of interests for elected town representatives

-7. The policy of ethics - ethical infrastructure and conflict of interests for town employees

-8. The policy of ethics - ethical infrastructure and conflict of interests for town organizations' employees

-9. The media policy

-10. The policy of zoning plan and building office

-11. Additional town policy

-12. The policy of transparency with corporate entity founded by the town

-13. The policy of procurement

-14. The policy of concluding the Public Private Partnerships

-15. The policy of assigning the apartments

-16. The policy of assigning the apartments

-16. The policy of preparing the budget and informing the public of the issue
+- 1. The policy of sale of fixed and non-fixed assets - 2.
+The policy of rent of fixed and non-fixed assets - 3.
+The policy of hiring new employees for the town hall and other town organizations - 4.
+The policy of public's participation in municipality decision making - 5.
+The policy of access to information on how the municipality runs - The policy of ethics ethical infrastructure and conflict of interests for elected town representatives - The policy of ethics ethical infrastructure and conflict of interests for town employees - The policy of ethics ethical infrastructure and conflict of interests for town organizations' employees - 9.
+The media policy - 10.
+The policy of zoning plan and building office - Additional town policy - The policy of transparency with corporate entity founded by the town - 13.
+The policy of procurement - 14.
+The policy of concluding the Public Private Partnerships - The policy of assigning the apartments - 16.
+The policy of assigning rooms in social institutions of which the town is a grantor - 17.
+The policy of preparing the budget and informing the public of the issue